We have information you must know before you buy the Cayman.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The Porsche Cayman is one of the world's best-looking sports cars and it's just as enjoyable to drive as it is to look at it.
+The Porsche Cayman is one of the best-looking sports cars on the market, and it's just as much fun to drive as it is to behold.

-Two versions are available, the Cayman and the Cayman S. The Cayman has a 265-horsepower 2.9-liter flat-6 engine, and the Cayman S features a 3.4-liter flat-6 with 320 horsepower and 273 pound-feet of torque.
-A 6-speed manual is standard on both, and Porsche's sophisticated, 7-speed double-clutch gearbox, called the PDK, is available as an option.
+The Cayman comes with a 265-horsepower 2.9-liter horizontally opposed six-cylinder engine.
+Cayman S features a 3.4-liter flat-6 with 320 hp and 273 pound-feet of torque.
+A 6-speed manual, our choice, is standard on both versions, while the superb PDK 7-speed double-clutch gearbox is optional.

-The Cayman is related to the Boxster, and some will argue that the Cayman is merely a fixed-roof version of the Boxster, which is a convertible.
+The Cayman coupe is related to the Boxster convertible, and some will argue that the Cayman is merely a fixed-roof version of the Boxster.
 We disagree.
 The Cayman has its own feel and character.
 It can serve as a luxury grand-touring car for two with heated and ventilated leather seats, Bose sound system, and navigation system.
-It can serve as a sports car with superb driving dynamics, wonderful sounds, and excellent driver involvement.
-It can serve as an entertaining commuter car with decent mileage, a view out, dual trunks and drive-everyday-versatility.
-It can serve as a weekend racer with adjustable suspension, advanced drivetrain, and racing-style brakes.
-Its two trunks offer significantly more cargo space than does the Boxster, making it the more practical choice.
-Plus, we love the looks.
-It's one of the prettiest cars sold today.
+But it's also a sports car with superb driving dynamics, wonderful sounds, and excellent driver involvement.
+Two cargo areas and fair gas mileage make for a decent daily driver, while adjustable suspension, advanced drivetrain, and racing-style brakes are well-suited for the track.
+And we think the Cayman is better looking than the Boxster, though we do love the Boxster and think it has a much better name.

 Safety features on all models include front airbags and head-and-thorax side airbags, electronic stability control (PSM), antilock brakes (ABS), electronic brake-force distribution (ABD), tire pressure monitors, and traction control (ASR).

-The Cayman looks the road-going equivalent of a race car, no surprise, given Porsche's success on the world's racetracks.
+The Cayman looks the road-going equivalent of a race car, which should be no surprise given Porsche's success on the world's racetracks.
 The overall impression is a shape designed to most efficiently cover the working parts and two people.

 The hood, front fenders and doors are similar to those on the Boxster, but the remaining bodywork is different.
 Some refer to the Cayman as a Boxster hardtop but this in inaccurate on many counts, both cosmetic and mechanical, and therefore unfair to either car.
 They have different missions and appeal, illustrated perhaps best by Porsche offering a fixed hardtop for the Boxster.